Chef Matt Welsch

 Can you tell us about your culinary travel blog and how you became the Vagabond Chef?

 “After 4+ years at the Lodge in Idaho, I wanted to stretch my legs and pursue more knowledge.
-I married all my loves – writing, photography, travel, my motorcycle, learning, connecting with people – and from that came the Vagabond Chef.
+I married all my loves – writing, photography, travel, my motorcycle, learning, and connecting with people.
+From that came the Vagabond Chef.
 Writing was my first love, and I still hope to write something of substance someday.”

 “After visiting a friend in California many years ago, her grandmother asked what it was, exactly, that I did.
 My friend answered that I traveled around until I ran out of money, then I would get a job and save up until I could travel again.
 My friend’s grandma said, “Oh!
 He’s a vagabond!”
 I always loved that.”